GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

-## 🇺🇸 Instruction for using the RHI API - Tools plugin in English:
+## 🇬🇧 RHI API - Tools Plugin User Guide

 This plugin contains 9 different nodes, which you can see in the screenshot below: